johnmwangi/Awards/README.md

 ## Description
-This web-app allows a user to create a Profile,Category,Country,Technology,Color and Projects that are all under his username allowing other users to vote for them and visit the particular projects site.
+This web-app allows a user to create a Profile, and Projects that are all under his username allowing other users to vote for them and visit the particular projects site.

 ## Setup/Installation Requirements